 ADHD, Mood Swings, and Performance at Work and School

 You already know that what you eat triggers your sense of taste.
 But did you know that what you eat also triggers your perceptions and emotions?
-That’s right, food affects your mood.
-We’ve all experienced eating something that affects how we feel, think, and act.
-Yet most of the time we don’t recognize the connection between what we are eating and how we are feeling.
+The Food-Mood Connection, ADHD, Mood Swings, and Performance at Work and School Yet most of the time we don’t recognize the connection between what we are eating and how we are feeling.
 Think about your own experience.
 Have you ever felt fatigued after a meal?
 How about difficulty focusing after certain meals and yet energized after other meals?
 Have you ever felt irritable between meals?
 Food changes our mood.
 And our mood affects our relationships as well as our performance at work and school.